keijiro/KvantWig/README.md

 ![screenshot](http://i.imgur.com/yIdGoXz.png)
 ![screenshot](http://i.imgur.com/Mjr9BMy.png)

-Note that this never becomes useful for realistic hair simulation.
+Note that this is never useful for realistic hair simulation.
 They're completely different things, and this one is not intended to be realistic.
-Please check [HairWorks] or something like that for realistic simulation.
+It's recommended to check [HairWorks] or similar technologies for realistic simulation.

 [HairWorks]: https://developer.nvidia.com/hairworks